For Fletcher Students

 The Fletcher School has cross-registration agreements with other Tufts University graduate schools, as well as with Harvard University graduate schools.
 Fletcher does not have cross-registration agreements with any other universities in the Boston area.

 All cross-registered courses must be graduate-level courses.
 Students may cross-register for up to 25% of their courses while at Fletcher.
 Please keep in mind that any transferred credits taken prior to enrollment at Fletcher count towards the quarter total.
-Students are permitted to take no more than the equivalent of 2.0 Fletcher full-credit courses at Tufts or Harvard in a given semester.
+Students are permitted to take no more than the equivalent of 6.0 Fletcher credits at Tufts or Harvard in a given semester.

 View full cross-registrations policies on Fletcher Connect website.